Written and first recorded by Ivory Joe Hunter (US #12/R&B #1 1956).

 First recorded by Freddy Fender (1959).

-From the wiki: “Freddy Fender wrote and first recorded ‘Wasted Days and Wasted Nights’, a Blues ballad, for Duncan Records in 1959, during the early stages of his career.
+From the wiki: “Freddy Fender wrote and first recorded ‘Wasted Days and Wasted Nights’ as a smoky rhythm & blues ballad during the early stages of his career.
 He was in the process of perfecting his mesh of Rockabilly and Tejano, and the song showcased his new style.
-But, he was arrested on charges of marijuana possession and, in May 1960, he was convicted and jailed.
+First released in 1959 on the small Duncan Records label, the song became a minor national hit in 1960 (Cashbox Magazine #82) on the more widely-distributed Imperial label.
+But, Fender was arrested on charges of marijuana possession and, in May 1960, he was convicted and jailed.
 The popularity of the song, along with Fender’s own popularity, plummeted.

 “Flash-forward to 1975: With the help of record producer Huey P. Meaux (‘Talk to Me‘, Sir Douglas Quintet), Fender re-recorded ‘Wasted Days and Wasted Nights’.
-This time, the song became a major Country and Pop hit, topping the Billboard magazine Hot Country Singles chart in August 1975 and reaching #8 on the Billboard Hot 100.”
+This time, the song became a major Country and Pop hit, topping the Billboard magazine Hot Country Singles chart in August 1975 and peaking at #8 on the Billboard Hot 100.

 First recorded by Duane Dee (C&W #44 1968).